-Applications submitted by December 19, 2014, will be evaluated to be considered for funding in fiscal year 2015.
-Applications received after that date will be accepted and evaluated for future rounds of funding.
+Applications submitted by November 21, 2014 (1st batching) and February 20, 2015 (2nd batching), will be evaluated to be considered for funding in fiscal year 2015.
+Applications recived after that date will be accepted and evaluated for future rounds of funding.

 To apply for EQIP, you local service center Get Started with NRCS - Do you farm or ranch and want to m ake improvements to the land that you own or lease?
 NRCS offers technical and financial assistance to help farmers, ranchers and forest landowners.
 Learn how here.

 2015 Statewide EQIP Program Practice, Rates and Ranking Information

 Please click Farm Bill for information and updates.